sersolmaz/CFD_AR_VR/README.md

 The provided code processes steady-state and transient CFD simulation data from multiple solver (e.g. OpenFOAM, Ansys Fluent and COMSOL) to integrate extract-based CFD results in cross-platform development environments such as game engines.
 It creates a bridge among multiple platforms to enable one-way coupled data processing between CFD dataset and game engine.
 It is written in Python using ParaView and Blender APIs.
 The main script comprises following part in sequance:

-- Post- and data-processing of CFD dataset with ParaView
+- Post- and data processing of CFD dataset with ParaView
 - Data processing with Blender
 - Data import & update in Unity game engine
 - Data processing processing for assessment